lily-tran-codes/ATCBusApp23-24/README.md

 3. Put them in a folder together
 ## Section 3: Docker
 1. Launch Docker Desktop app on computer to make sure it's running
-2. Launch Cmd Prompt and navigate to where the folder from Section 2 Step 3 is located
+2. Launch Cmd Prompt/Terminal and navigate to where the folder from Section 2 Step 3 is located
 3. Type in:
 ```batch
 docker-compose pull